ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 any corruption within the non-protected part of the Message {{?RFC8085}}.
 A special value of 0 means that a received packet might also have a zero checksum field, and the enumerated value `Full Coverage` means that the entire Message needs to be protected by a checksum.
-A Transport Services API could express `Full Coverage` in various ways -- e.g., via an additional Boolean parameter of a function call.
+An implementation is supposed to express `Full Coverage` in an environment-typical way, e.g., as a Union type or special value.

 ### Connection Priority {#conn-priority}